BryanSchuetz/dai/_contacts/mathilde-gaston-mathe.markdown

 ---
 title: Mathilde Gaston-Mathe
 date: 2017-03-07 16:29:00 Z
-published: false
-job-title: Senior Consultant, Communications and Knowledge Management
+job-title: Director of Communications and Outreach
-email: Mathilde_Gaston-Mathe@dai.com
-summary: Mathilde Gaston-Mathe is a communications and knowledge management consultant.
+summary: |
-  She was the communications expert on the EC-funded ACP/EU MICROFINANCE programme for five years and is now one of three key experts on the TPSD Facility, supporting DEVCO’s Trade and Private Sector Development Unit.
-Mathilde is also responsible for the communication and visibility of DAI Brussels.
+  Mathilde Gaston-Mathé is the Director of Communications and Outreach for DAI’s EU Business Unit.
+Mathilde joined DAI in 2011 as a communications expert on the EU-funded ACP Microfinance programme.
+Since then, she has been combining corporate communication responsibilties with project assignments.
+She is one of three key experts on the EU Trade and Private Sector Development and Engagement (TPSD/E) Facility.

+  Prior to joining DAI, Mathilde spent most of her career working as communications specialist in nonprofit organisations active in financial inclusion and women's economic empowerment.

+  •	Master’s, marketing and communications, CELSA school, Paris
 image: "/uploads/mathilde.jpg"
-group: Archive
+group: Europe
-sort-order: 4
+sort-order: 6
 ---

-Mathilde Gaston-Mathe is a communications and knowledge management consultant with 15 years of experience mostly in the fields of microfinance and financial inclusion.
-She was the communications expert on the European Commission-funded ACP/EU MICROFINANCE programme for five years and is now one of three key experts on the TPSD Facility, supporting DEVCO’s Trade and Private Sector Development Unit.
-Mathilde also works in DAI’s EC business development unit.